 Burlington itself is a college town that’s run entirely on renewable energy.
 It’s quaint, it’s in a gorgeous location, and I think I’d actually enjoy it there.
 For me, though, my memories of Burlington will always be tainted, because it will forever be remembered as the place where a guy rode his bicycle into my car.

 Now, I know what you’re thinking: when a car and a bicycle collide, it’s always the driver’s fault.

 Turns out I found the exception to that rule.

-As we were driving through downtown Burlington, looking for a place to park, I turned onto a street that runs right in front of the fire station.
-Well, just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
+As we were driving through downtown Burlington looking for a place to park, I turned onto a street that runs right in front of the fire station.
+Just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
 So I – and everyone else around me – stopped to allow it to pass.
-Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into the rear passenger side of my car.
+Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into my car.

-He was okay, and my car was okay too.
+He was okay, and my car was too.
 Just a couple minor scratches.
 But it’s certainly a cautionary tale about paying attention while riding a bicycle.

 Anyway, the next morning dawned grey and windy (still), so we gave up all hopes of sunshine as we packed up and loaded our car onto the Lake Champlain Ferry for a ride across the lake to Plattsburgh, New York.